sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/instantclient_21_5/Readme.md

-### Oracle Instant Client Directory whcih will be copied to docker image using Dockerfile
+### Oracle Instant Client Directory which will be copied to docker image using Dockerfile